Skip to content

 The Good Shopping Guide’s latest research into Britain’s leading garden suppliers has revealed the most and least ethical companies to purchase garden products from.
 You can view the full ratings on our Garden Suppliers Ethical Comparison Table, though we will summarise our main findings for you here.

-Our research is based on assessment of each garden suppliers’ performance in three main categories: The Environment, Animals and People.
-Large retailers, The Range and Homebase receive the lowest scores and therefore appear at the bottom of the table.
+Our research is based on assessment of each garden supplier’s performance in three main categories: the Environment, Animals and People.
+Large retailers, The Range and Homebase, receive the lowest scores and therefore appear at the bottom of the table.

 Both these garden suppliers received a bottom rating in the Environmental Report category.
 This indicates that neither company has a comprehensive sustainability plan, with clear targets and goals for improving their environmental record.

 Homebase, the lowest scoring company, was found to be involved in a range of unethical activities.
 This is primarily because Homebase is currently owned by multinational management company, Hilco Global.
-Hilco Global has been linked to several controversial business practices, such as making political donations and involvement in the Aerospace & Defence industry.
+Hilco Global has been linked to several controversial business practices, such as making political donations and involvement in the Aerospace and Defence industry.

 As The Range and Homebase are both large household names, we are disappointed in their poor performance.
 We therefore recommend avoiding these garden suppliers and opting for more ethical businesses at the top of our ratings.